-All types of locations are evaluated in the guide with regard to the quality of their cuisine.
-It is rated from 0 to 20 points according to the French school grading system.
-The highest mark of 20 should not be awarded in Austria (in the spirit of the founders Gault and Millau) "because only God, but no one, can determine perfection".
-Four (very rare) to one cap (in Austria bonnets) are awarded for this.
+The guide evaluates all kinds of locations with regard to the quality of their cuisine.
+It is evaluated according to the French school grading system from 0 to 20 points.
+The highest mark of 20 should not be given in Austria (in the spirit of the founders Gault and Millau), "because only the good Lord, but no man can determine perfection".
+Instead four (very rarely) to one cap (in Austria hoods) are awarded.
 The service, the ambience and the wine culture of the restaurant are described purely verbally.
-In addition to a ranking of the best in each case, the following promotions are also awarded: Chef of the Year, Restaurant (Hotel etc.) of the Year, Winery of the Year and (for all categories) Newcomer of the Year and Rising Star of the Year.
+In addition to a ranking of the best in each case, the following promotions are also awarded: Chef of the Year, Restaurant (Hotel etc.) of the Year, Winery of the Year, as well as (for all categories) Newcomer of the Year and Up-and-Comer of the Year.

-The "Gault Millau Germany" was first published in 1983 and is published by Munich-based Christian Verlag GmbH.
-The editor-in-chief of the restaurant guide is Manfred Kohnke.
-The "Gault Millau Switzerland" has been published in German and French since 1982.
-Michael was the editor of the “Gault Millau Austria” from 1978 to 2005 Reinartz (formerly also for Switzerland and Germany).
-In 2006, the license was awarded to the Austrian daily "Kurier" for a reported sum of € 600,000.
-Karl is the new editor and editor-in-chief Hohenlohe with his wife Martina Hohenlohe Rosen, who was initially supported by Reinartz.
+The "Gault Millau Deutschland" was first published in 1983 by the Munich-based Christian Verlag GmbH.
+In 2020 it was taken over by the media group Hubert Burda Media and Dr. Christoph Wirtz was appointed editor-in-chief.
+The author of "Stern", the "Welt am Sonntag", was a tester of several restaurant guides and a columnist for "Der Feinschmecker".
+The "Gault Millau Schweiz" has been published in German and French since 1982.
+The editor of "Gault Millau Austria" was Michael Reinartz from 1978 to 2005 (formerly also for Switzerland and Germany).
+For a circulated sum of € 600.000 the licence was awarded to the Austrian daily newspaper "Kurier" in 2006.
+The new publisher and editor-in-chief is Karl Hohenlohe and his wife Martina Hohenlohe Rosen, who were initially supported by Reinartz.